 How to Brew Your Own Killer Kombucha

-Day seven of #31DaysofDIY has arrived and we’re switching gears to a little stove top DIY.
-Get your pots and pans out because we’re going to make kombucha from the Kombucha Brooklyn Kit ($45) in our shop!
-This newly-popular fermented drink is easy to make and even easier to flavor.
+Inspired by #31DaysofDIY, we're switching gears to a little stovetop DIY.
+Get your pots and pans out because we're going to make kombucha.
+We love this Masontops Brew Your Own Kombucha Kit ($25)!
+This popular fermented drink is easy to make and even easier to flavor.
 The best part — there is so much room for creativity.
 The kombucha is your oyster.
 Or something like that :)

-No idea what #31DaysofDIY is?
-It’s a brand new tradition here at Brit + Co that’s all about kicking off 2015 right.
-We’ve challenged ourselves to make or learn something new every single day for the month of January, and we’re inviting all of you along for the ride.
-From DIY basics like Sewing 101 to learning to design and laser cut our own stencils, we hope this month of making inspires you to make all year long.
-Now, let’s mix up some Kombucha.
+#31DaysofDIY is a tradition here at Brit + Co that's all about kicking off the year, month, or week right.
+We've challenged ourselves to make or learn something new every single day for the month, and we're inviting all of you along for the ride.
+From DIY basics like Sewing 101 to learning to design and laser cut our own stencils, we hope a month of making inspires you to create all year long.
+Now, let's mix up some Kombucha.

 - Boil 2 cups of water.
 Then turn off the burner and add the tea bag from your kit.
 Steep for 20 minutes.